avengers-p7/Avengers_P7_Documents/Application_CI/Implementation/Python CI/Static Code Analysis/Scripted Pipeline/README.md

 In this documentation, we'll explore the integration of static code analysis into a Python code repository using the powerful Pylint tool within a Jenkins pipeline.
 Static code analysis is a crucial step in ensuring code quality by identifying potential issues, enforcing coding standards, and promoting best practices.
 Jenkins, a widely used automation server, allows us to automate this process through defined pipelines, providing a streamlined and consistent approach to code analysis.

+A Jenkins scripted pipeline is a way to define your Jenkins pipeline using Groovy code.
+It allows you to describe your build process using a scripting language instead of a visual interface.
+To know more about pipelines please follow this link  **[Reference Link](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Implementation/GenericDoc/jenkinsPipeline.md
+)**

 # Pre-requisites

 | **Tool**   | **Description**            |